MeanFlowSE: one-step generative speech enhancement via conditional mean flow: Results

 \section{Results}

-Table 1 presents a system-level comparison on VB-DMD under an identical front-end and normalization condition.
-With only one function-evaluation, MeanFlowSE attains the highest overall quality, an ESTOI of 0.881 and SI\,SDR of 19.975\,dB.
-It also attains the best BAK of 4.073, along with a competitive OVRL score of 3.207, and a speaker similarity of 0.892.
+Table~\ref{tab:sota} presents a system-level comparison on the VB-DMD under an identical front end and normalization.
+With only one function evaluation, MeanFlowSE attains the highest overall quality, an ESTOI of 0.881 and SI-SDR of 19.975\,dB.
+It also attains the best BAK of 4.073, along with a competitive OVRL score of 3.207, a speaker similarity of 0.892, and a PESQ of 2.942.
 Notably, MeanFlowSE achieves the lowest RTF of 0.11 in the comparison.
-In contrast, prior systems based on diffusion, bridge, and flow require between 5 and 200 evaluation steps, yielding RTFs ranging from 0.23 to 6.94 under the same measurement protocol.
-Table 2 presents an NFE study under an identical front end and normalization.
-In contrast, MeanFlowSE still achieves the highest ESTOI values, SI\,SDR values, speaker similarity, and lowest real-time factor under single-pass function evaluation, collapsing the sampling schedule to a single update.
+In contrast, prior systems based on diffusion, bridge, and flow require between 5 and 200 evaluation steps, yielding RTFs ranging from 0.23 to 6.94 under the same setup.
+Table~\ref{tab:nfe_single} further analyzes the quality--efficiency trade-off between FlowSE and MeanFlowSE by varying the number of function evaluations for FlowSE.
+MeanFlowSE achieves the best overall performance across the reported metrics while retaining the lowest real-time factor, even with a single function evaluation.
+Direct supervision of finite-interval displacement reduces the error accumulation of multi-step integration over noisy instantaneous fields.

 These results underscore the impact of the underlying modeling strategy.
 Methods such as SGMSE, StoRM, Schr\"odinger’s Bridge, CDiffuSE, and FlowSE integrate an instantaneous field with a multi-step ODE solver, where quality improvements come at the cost of increased inference time.
 In contrast, MeanFlowSE learns an average velocity field that directly predicts the finite-interval displacement and enables a single backward-in-time update during inference.
 By compressing the generative trajectory to just one step, MeanFlowSE maintains high signal fidelity and intelligibility while delivering the superior background noise suppression and the lowest computational cost.
 Overall, the results indicate that average-velocity learning advances the quality–efficiency frontier for generative speech enhancement without distillation or external teachers.